Our Legal Fees

 - Assistance with forensic accountants and other experts in searching for hidden assets in local, foreign, overseas or offshore bank accounts

-- Complex property division using forensic accountants, business valuators and appraisers, real estate appraisers, estate planning experts and tax advisers, fine art or collectible appraisers, etc.
+- Complex property division using forensic accountants, business valuators and appraisers, real estate appraisers, estate planning experts, tax advisers, fine art or collectible appraisers, etc.

-- Court hearings seeking deviation from child support or alimony guidelines, including arguments related to extraordinary expenses, self-employed income, unemployment, overtime, bonus and commission income, fluctuating income and imputed income arguments due to underemployment
+- Court hearings seeking deviation from child support or alimony guidelines, including arguments related to extraordinary expenses, self-employment income, unemployment, overtime, bonus and commission income, fluctuating income and imputed income due to underemployment

 - Guardian ad litem investigations

-- Child relocation representing both custodial and noncustodial parents when it comes to moving a child out of state
+- Child relocation -- representing both custodial and noncustodial parents when it comes to requests to move a child an extended distance from his or her home or out of state

-Let the Attorneys at PLG Manage Your Divorce and Control Your Costs
+Let Us Manage Your Divorce and Control Your Costs

-Whether you need full legal representation, limited-scope representation or guidance in handling a simple, uncontested divorce, the general rule is this: every time you go to court, your legal fees will be drastically increased.
+Whether you need full legal representation, limited representation or guidance in handling a simple, uncontested divorce, remember this: every time you go to court, your legal fees drastically increase.
 That’s why we recommend negotiating as many issues as possible to avoid going to court.

 As a general rule, you should consider:

-- Long, drawn-out custody battles due to conflict in parenting styles or to catch a break on child support will drive up the cost of your divorce.
+- Long, drawn-out custody battles due to conflict in parenting styles or to try to catch a break on child support will drive up the cost of your divorce.

-- Extended discovery to address hidden assets or under-reported income drives your bill higher.
+- Extended discovery to search for hidden assets or under-reported income drives your bill higher.